InbalPreuss/dna_storage_simulation_new_error_correction/README.md

   * |Σ| = 4,096 (𝑁 = |Ω| = 16, 𝐾 = 5)
   * |Σ| = 8,192 (𝑁 = |Ω| = 16, 𝐾 = 7)
 * Error rates simulated: 0, 0.0001, 0.001, 0.01
-* Sampeling rate simulated: 10 – 1000 reads on average per barcode
+* Sampling rate simulated: 10 – 1000 reads on average per barcode

-### Algorithm approce:
+### Algorithm approach:
 1. Encoding
 1.1.
 Data padding.
 To fit the binary data onto the molecule, it must be divided by the molecule size and the block size.
 If the division results in a gap, the data is padded with zeros to close this gap.
 1.2.
-2D-error correction using Reed-Solomon decoding.
-Reed Solomon (RS) is used a total of three times.
-It is applied lengthwise on each sequence twice, error correcting each barcode sequence and then each payload sequence.
-It is also used crosswise on all the sequences in one block size.
+Error correction.
+A new two-layer error correction scheme is used to address the unique error characteristics of combinatorial DNA synthesis and sequencing.
+* Inner code:
+The combinatorial DNA sequences are modeled as binary matrices, where each row represents a barcode and each column corresponds to a shortmer position.
+In this setting, a missing shortmer—a common biological error—is modeled as a bit flip from 1 to 0 in the matrix.
+To correct these asymmetric errors, we use a novel inner coding strategy based on tensor-product (TP) codes, combining:
+  * Varshamov-Tenengolts (VT) codes to correct asymmetric 1→0 errors,
+  * Reed-Solomon (RS) codes to correct erasures and substitutions.
+* Outer code:
+At the outer level, Reed-Solomon (RS) codes are applied independently to each barcode and payload sequence, enabling error correction across sequences.
 2. Synthesis and sequencing.
 2.1.
 Simulating the synthesis process.
 The synthesis of each combinatorial sequence was simulated separately.
 For a fixed sequence we first draw, from 𝑋`~`𝑁(𝜇 =predtermined, 𝜎^2 = 100), the number of molecules that will represent it.
 Let this number be x.
 All k-mers that occur within a single position (cycle) are then generated.
 To do this, x numbers of the subset are selected, representing the relevant 𝜎.
 The size of this